ethereumjs/ultralight/packages/ui/README.md

   - *from ultralight/*
     - run `npm i`

-*optional*
+- Run one of the following Portal Network client options:
   - Start RPC-based portal client
     - Default app configuration looks for http client on udp port 8545
     - for Ultralight:
       - *from ultralight/packages/ultralight/cli/*
         - run `npm run devnet --numNodes=1`
     - for Fluffy:
       - *see Fluffy README.md*
     - for Trin:
       - *see Trin README.md*

-- Start the **tRpc server**:
+  - Start the **tRpc Ultralight server**:
     - *from ultralight/packages/CLI/:*
       - run `npm run server:dev`
     - Currently configured to also start Ultralight instance on udp PORT 8656
     - At time of writing, this server is prone to crashing if an error occurs in the client, and will need to be restarted manually.

-- Start the App server:
+- Start the UI server:
   - *from ultralight/packages/ui/*
     - run `npm run dev`
   - serves the app on http://localhost:3000